minotaurrr/use-geo-location/README.md

 ### Watch parameter

-If `watch` is set to `true`, it'll continuously continuously attempt to get user's position, this is useful when user is using a mobile device.
+If `watch` is set to `true` (set to `true` by default), it'll continuously continuously attempt to get user's position, this is useful when user is using a mobile device.
 If it's set to true, it will fetch user's position on render and cache it.
 The cached value will be used until it reaches its `maximumAge`, set in options.

 # Error handling